D&O Indemnity Claims in Bankruptcy: Navigating Third-Party Suits, Chapter 11, and D&O Insurance Coverage

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide insight and analysis on the types of claims that may entitle directors and officers to indemnity protection and how their indemnity claims are treated in and affected by a company's bankruptcy.
+This CLE course will provide insight and analysis on the types of claims that may entitle directors and officers to indemnity protection and how their indemnity claims are treated in and affected by a company's bankruptcy.
 The panel will also discuss the effect of bankruptcy on D&O insurance coverage and the issues considered in determining who is entitled to proceeds from the D&O insurance policy in a Chapter 11 proceeding.

 - Nature of indemnity claim